OSGeo/grass-website/themes/grass/assets/sass/README.md

-# GRASS Sytyling Documentation
+# GRASS Styling Documentation

-## Bootstrap ans Sass Integration
+## Bootstrap and Sass Integration

 The GRASS theme leverages Bootstrap for responsive design and layout.
 The Bootstrap styles are integrated via Dart Sass, allowing for customization and optimization.